Pshubham1012/Pshubham1012/README.md

 ## 🚀 About Me
-I am a AI/ML developer......
+I am an AI/ML developer......

 ## 🔗 Links